Akash-HC/Terraform-Drift-Detection/Project-details.md

 * The solution is modular and can be easily extended to other environments or enhanced with additional features, such as real-time Slack notifications or integration with monitoring tools like Prometheus and Grafana.

 # Future Enhancements
-## Notification System:
-* Add Slack or email notifications to alert team members when drift is detected and remediation is triggered.
 ## Monitoring:
 * Integrate monitoring tools such as Prometheus and Grafana for real-time visualization of drift detection metrics.
 ## Multi-Environment Support: